Acigam/tokopediaplay-be-clone/readme.md

-# Tokopedia Play Clone (API / Backend Only)
+# Tokopedia Play Clone (API / Backend)

 A clone of Tokopedia Play (Backend) built using Node.js, Express.js, and MongoDB.
-This is a mid-term project of Fullstack Track in Generasi Gigih 3.0.
+This is a project of Fullstack Track in Generasi Gigih 3.0.

 ## **Table of Contents**